thisisuntapped/rxjs-concat-join/README.md

 // outputs: [1, 2]
 ```

-A key featur of *concatJoin* is that the array of results is built up request-by-request, so that the
+A key feature of *concatJoin* is that the array of results is built up request-by-request, so that the
 results of earlier requests can be use in later requests using a factory function, e.g.:
 ```
 concatJoin(